malickbax/regex-tutorial/Develop/gist-template.md

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

 ## Table of Contents
+Each section that describes a component should include more than just one sentence explaining what it does.
+It should also include a code snippet of that particular component and some examples that meet the requirements of that component.

 - [Anchors](#anchors)
 - [Quantifiers](#quantifiers)